gitter-badger/Postulate/README.md

 - Use the free command line tool available [here](https://github.com/adamosoftware/Postulate.Merge).
 This tool merges only from C# to SQL Server, not from database to database.
 Note that I haven't given this a lot of love.
 I wanted to offer *some kind* of free tool to work with this library, but it's not my main focus.

 - Use my commercial GUI app [SQL Model Merge](https://aosoftware.net/Project/SqlModelMerge).
 There's more product info and a demo video at that link.
+Note that as of Feb 2019, this is undergoing a significant overhaul (in a private repo) to take advantage of .NET Standard changes as well as to address various issues.
+I'll have a significant update soon.

 ## Examples